 - Being honest: A healthy relationship requires a lot of trust between each other, and honesty is the best way to achieve that.

 - Be respectful: A healthy relationship involves respecting each other’s privacy and space (i.e. having healthy boundaries).

 - Be affectionate and caring: A healthy relationship can also face fights or quarrels, but it is important to compromise and not emotionally abuse the other.
 Couples should show appreciation to each other from time to time to let the other person know how much they care.

 If you have tried using our tips and tried working things out with your partner, but you still feel like you are in a constant battle or struggle in your relationship, it might be a sign that your relationship needs more help.
-One way to get a better understanding and improve your relationship is through relationship counselling.
+One way to get a better understanding and improve your relationship is through Gottoman couples therapy.

 Research has shown that couples relationship education might help buffer the harmful effects of repeated conflict in close relationships.
 Relationship counselling allows a professional to help you discover the root cause of your major points of conflict, understand each other better, improve your communication and conflict resolution skills, and help determine your next step in the relationship.

 If you are having conflicts in your relationships or want to learn how to communicate better, you can book a session with our therapist Dr. Mind.
 He has years of experience in working with couples and improving relationships.